musakanneh/simple_shell/README.md

 # Simple Shell
+What really happens when you type a command into a shell?
+How does it know how to run programs and interprets user inputs?
+Well, you are in the right pod!
+This project dissects the shell program that allows you to even [explain to anyone](https://fs.blog/2012/04/feynman-technique/) without the use of the internet :) Excited, noe let's dig in!
 ![alt text](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)
 ## Description
 A Unix shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
 The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts, [read more](https://en.wikipedia.org/wiki/Unix_shell).
-In this project, we will be implementing a simple UNIX command interpreter.
+In this project, we will be implementing a simple UNIX command interpreter from the ground ^-^.

-## Project Objectives
-- Who designed and implemented the original Unix operating system
-- Who wrote the first version of the UNIX shell
-- Who invented the B programming language (the direct predecessor to the C programming language)
-- Who is Ken Thompson
+## Things to keep in mind as you explore this work
-- How does a shell work
+- How does a shell work?
-- What is a pid and a ppid
+- What is a pid and a ppid?
 - How to manipulate the environment of the current process
-- What is the difference between a function and a system call
-- How to create processes
+- How to create processes?
-- What are the three prototypes of main
-- How does the shell use the PATH to find the programs
+- How does the shell use the PATH to find the programs?
-- How to execute another program with the execve system call
+- How to execute another program with the execve system call?
-- How to suspend the execution of a process until one of its children terminates
-- What is EOF / “end-of-file”?
+- How to suspend the execution of a process until one of its children terminates?
+What is EOF / “end-of-file”?
 ## General Requirements
-- Allowed editors: vi, vim, emacs
-- All your files will be compiled on Ubuntu 14.04 LTS
+- All our files will be compiled on Ubuntu 14.04 LTS
-- Our C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
+- Our C programs and functions will be compiled with gcc 4.8.4 using the flags ```-Wall -Werror -Wextra and -pedantic ```
-- All our files ends end with a new line, with no memory leaks
+- Our files ends end with a new line, with no memory leaks
-- Our code will use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl
+- Our code will use the [Betty style](https://github.com/holbertonschool/Betty).
+It will be checked using ```betty-style.pl and betty-doc.pl```.
-- Our files contain no more than 5 functions
-- Our header files will be include guarded
 - system calls will be used when necessary ([why?](https://www.quora.com/Why-are-system-calls-expensive-in-operating-systems))

 ## Program Output
-- Our program have the exact same output as sh (/bin/sh) as well as the exact same error output.
+- Our program have the exact same output as ```sh (/bin/sh)``` as well as the exact same error output.
-- The only difference is when you print an error, the name of the program must be equivalent to your argv[0]
+- The only difference is when you print an error, the name of the program must be equivalent to the ``argv[0]``

 ### Example of error with sh:
 ```Bash